There are few sights more breathtaking and stunning to see than a blue roan horse.

 Blue Roan Horse Breeds

-As blue roan is a coloring and not a breed, there are many breeds of horses that can be blue roan.
+As blue roan is not considered a color breed, but there are many breeds of horses that can produce a blue roan coat.

 Blue Roan Quarter Horse